PatrickHorlaville/PatrickHorlaville.github.io/_pages/about.md

   - /about.html
 ---

 I'm Patrick Horlaville, presently a PhD student in Physics at [McGill University](https://www.mcgill.ca/) in the Cosmic Dawn and Hydrogen Cosmology group of [Prof. Adrian Liu](https://www.physics.mcgill.ca/~acliu/).
 I have a diverse research background, ranging from developing statistics for theoretical line-intensity mapping to searching for the host galaxies of supermassive black hole binaries.
-I previously completed my Master's degree at [Bishop's University](https://www.ubishops.ca/) in the Multi-Messenger Astrophysics Research group of [Prof. John Ruan](https://gamma-research.space/), and my undergraduate degree at McGill in the cosmology group of [Prof. Matt Dobbs](https://sites.google.com/a/mcgillcosmology.ca/mcgillcosmology/matt-dobbs).
+I previously completed my Master's degree at [Bishop's University](https://www.ubishops.ca/) in the Multi-Messenger Astrophysics Research group of [Prof. John Ruan](https://gamma-research.space/), and my undergraduate degree at McGill in the group of [Prof. Matt Dobbs](https://sites.google.com/a/mcgillcosmology.ca/mcgillcosmology/matt-dobbs).

 For more details on my academic journey, I refer you to my [CV](https://patrickhorlaville.github.io/files/academic_cv.pdf).